SunnySuite/Sunny.jl/docs/src/structure-factor.md

 !!! warning "Intensity scale"

-    Intensities calculated with `dynamical_correlations` are currently scaled by a prefactor of `Δω ≈ ωmax / nω`, the discretization in energy space.
+    Intensities calculated with `dynamic_correlations` are currently scaled by a prefactor of `Δω ≈ ωmax / nω`, the discretization in energy space.
     This prefactor will be removed in a future Sunny version.
 See [Issue 264](https://github.com/SunnySuite/Sunny.jl/issues/264).